 For more details see the Deferred Lighting page.

-Vertex Lit is the rendering path with the lowest lighting fidelity and no support for realtime shadows.
-It is best used on old machines or limited mobile platforms.
+Legacy Vertex Lit is the rendering path with the lowest lighting fidelity and no support for real-time shadows.
+It is a subset of the Forward rendering path.

 For more details see the Vertex Lit page.

 |Deferred||Forward||Legacy Deferred||Vertex Lit|

 |Reflection ProbesA rendering component that captures a spherical view of its surroundings in all directions, rather like a camera.
 The captured image is then stored as a Cubemap that can be used by objects with reflective materials.
 More info

 |Soft ParticlesParticles that create semi-transparent effects like smoke, fog or fire.
 Soft particles fade out as they approach an opaque object, to prevent intersections with the geometry.
 More info